ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A creation date
 * A State Synchronization and Advancement Predicate
 * A list of BPI User unique identifiers authorized to invoke the IVSM operations.
-* A digital signature over the content of the operation input tied to a public key associated to the BPI User invoking the operation
+* A digital signature over the content of the operation input tied to a public key associated with the BPI User invoking the operation

 **[R157]** A "Launch IVSM" operation MUST satisfy the following conditions to be valid:
 * The BPI User's digital signature must be valid